Soyuz 1: Background

 Soyuz 1 was the first crewed flight of the first-generation Soyuz 7K-OK spacecraft and Soyuz rocket, designed as part of the Soviet lunar program.
 It was the first Soviet crewed spaceflight in over two years, and the first Soviet crewed flight following the death of the Chief Designer of the space programme Sergei Korolev.
 Komarov was launched on Soyuz 1 despite failures of the previous uncrewed tests of the 7K-OK, Kosmos 133 and Kosmos 140.
-A third attempted test flight was a launch failure; a launch abort triggered a malfunction of the launch escape system, causing the rocket to explode on the pad.
-The escape system successfully pulled the spacecraft to safety.
+A third attempted test flight was a launch failure; the rocket exploded on the pad and the escape system successfully pulled the spacecraft to safety.

 According to interviews with Venyamin Russayev, a former KGB agent, prior to launch, Soyuz 1 engineers are said to have reported 203 design faults to party leaders, but their concerns "were overruled by political pressures for a series of space feats to mark the anniversary of Lenin's birthday".
-Russayev also claims that Yuri Gagarin was the backup pilot for Soyuz 1, and was aware of the design problems and the pressures from the Politburo to proceed with the flight.
+Russayev also claims that Yuri Gagarin, the backup pilot for Soyuz 1, was aware of the design problems and the pressures from the Politburo to proceed with the flight.
 He attempted to "bump" Komarov from the mission, knowing that the Soviet leadership would not risk a national hero on the flight.
 At the same time, Komarov refused to pass on the mission, even though he believed it to be doomed.
 He explained that he could not risk Gagarin's life.
 Russayev's account, however, has been seen as implausible and exaggerated by most historians of the Soviet space programme.

 Mission planners intended to launch a second Soyuz flight the next day carrying cosmonauts Valery Bykovsky, Yevgeny Khrunov, and Aleksei Yeliseyev, with Khrunov and Yeliseyev scheduled to do an EVA over to Soyuz 1.